raspberrypilearning/butterfly-garden/en/step_1.md

 ## Introduction

-Watching nature is a brilliant way to relax but wildlife doesn’t always come along when you want it to.
-In this project you’ll make a Butterfly garden where each butterfly flies in exactly the pattern you tell it to.
+Watching nature is a brilliant way to relax, but wildlife doesn’t always come along when you want it to.
+In this project, you will make a butterfly garden where each butterfly flies in exactly the pattern you tell it to.

 ### What you will make

 --- no-print ---
-Click the green flag and sit back and relax and watch the patterns the butterflies make as they fly.
+Click on the green flag, then sit back, relax, and watch the patterns that the butterflies make as they fly.

 <div class="scratch-preview">
 <iframe src="https://scratch.mit.edu/projects/403091557/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>